Individual Counselling & Psychotherapy

-Here I hope you will find the information you need to help you make whatever decision you are contemplating.
-I will try to address some questions you might have in advance of deciding.
-If you haven’t tried counselling previously you may want to know a little more about counselling and psychotherapy and you may be wondering what the difference between them is.
-Let me see if I can address at least some of what you may be interested in.
+I hope I can provide some useful responses here to the questions you might have about counselling and psychotherapy.
+If you haven’t tried counselling previously you may want to know a little more about counselling and psychotherapy and you may be wondering what the difference is between them.

 As a counsellor I am responsible for providing a safe experience for you to talk openly.
 Without safety, there is no trust, and without trust there is no counselling.
 Building trust in one of the foundation stones of relationship building and it takes time to build.
 I will listen with empathy and humanity and assist you to tell your story, ask probing and clarifying questions, reflecting back and summarising what I hear.
 I will try to get it and understand how you feel about what you are telling me.